isabelstoddart/data-structures/wa09/README.md

 # Weekly Assignment 9
 ### For data structures at Parsons School of Design

+## Temperature Sensor Code

+I have included the code I am flashing to the temperature sensor in dht-test.ino.

 ## Setup Part One

 I decided to use a PostgreSQL table for my sensor data.
 For this assignment, I am using my sensor to track the temperature and humidity in my bathroom that I share with my brother (I got his permission to put the sensor in the bathroom before starting this assignment).
-I am hoping this data will track when the shower is on and when the hairdryer is being used and will possibly show other patterns of bathroom use between a 19 year old and 24 year old (male and female).
+I am hoping this data will track when the shower is on and when the hairdryer is being used and will possibly show other patterns of bathroom use of a 19 year old and 24 year old (male and female).

 For part one of the setup, I copied the starter code to create my table in PostgreSQL.
+I changed the starter code to include my database credentials.
+I also changed the CREATE TABLE statement to include 3 variables: temp, humidity, and sensorTime.
 This code can be found in wa09a.js.
 I have attached the starter code below:

     const { Client } = require('pg');